Irkutsk Oblast: Administrative divisions

-Economy

-The main industries of Irkutsk Oblast are metals, energy, logging, oil and fuels, machine-building, chemicals, food industry, and hydroelectricity.
-The average wages in Irkutsk Oblast are 10% higher than in Russia overall.

 Politics

 Soviet era

 During the Soviet period, the high authority in the oblast was shared between three persons: The first secretary of the Irkutsk CPSU Committee (who in reality had the biggest authority), the chairman of the oblast Soviet (legislative power), and the Chairman of the oblast Executive Committee (executive power).
 After the abolition of Article 6 of the Constitution of the USSR in March 1990, the CPSU lost its monopoly on power.
 The head of the Oblast administration, and eventually the governor was appointed/elected alongside elected regional parliament.

 Russian Federation

 The Charter of Irkutsk Oblast is the fundamental law of the region.
 The Legislative Assembly of Irkutsk Oblast is the province's standing legislative (representative) body.
 The Legislative Assembly exercises its authority by passing laws, resolutions, and other legal acts and by supervising the implementation and observance of the laws and other legal acts passed by it.
 The highest executive body is the Oblast Government, which includes territorial executive bodies such as district administrations, committees, and commissions that facilitate development and run the day to day matters of the province.
 The Oblast administration supports the activities of the Governor who is the highest official and acts as guarantor of the observance of the oblast Charter in accordance with the Constitution of Russia.